-As you probably know, it’s very difficult for tourists to see the authentic Japan—especially if they don’t speak Japanese.
+As you probably know, it’s very difficult for tourists to see the real Japan—especially if they don’t speak Japanese.
 To that end, it’s really important to travel like a local rather than a tourist.
-That’s why we’ve created these 10 steps to help you see Japan exactly like the locals do.
+That’s why we’ve created these 10 steps to help you see Japan like the locals do.

 Give these tips a read and then connect up with a trip planner who lives in Japan—they’ll help you plan exactly where to go, what to see, and how to get around.
 It’s like having a best friend who lives in Japan help plan your trip.
 Because why would you want to see Japan like a tourist when you could see it like a local?
 Learn more.

 No trip to Japan would be complete without hitting up essential Japan must-dos, like touring Tokyo or hiking the foothills of Mount Fuji.
 But just because these activities go on everyone’s Japan itineraries doesn’t mean you have to visit them like everyone else.

 Instead, explore Japan’s best places to go like locals do.
 Rather than simply touring Tokyo, take a go-kart around Tokyo must-dos like the Rainbow Bridge and Tokyo Tower (your Japanese local can help you set it up).
 Don’t just wander around Mount Fuji—lounge on the shores of Lake Tanukiko while you watch the sunrise over Mount Fuji.